gwenknight/gwenknight.github.io/_pages/my_grants.md

 This project will analyse data from England, Denmark and Senegal to determine the cross-sectoral impact of antimicrobial usage interventions at the farm level.
 We will use statisticcal and mathematical modelling paired with economic anlaysis and expert elicitation to rank interventions.

 My role (PI) is to co-ordinate the project, with a Deputy PI in Nichola Naylor at the UKHSA.
-We will supervise a 3year research fellow position, ideally a mathematical modeller with economic experience or vice versa.
-We will be further developing the framework for cross-sectoral evaluation which Tresco is working on at the moment.
+We supervise a research fellow [Eve Emes](https://www.lshtm.ac.uk/aboutus/people/emes.eve) to provide country level data analysis and to further develope the framework for cross-sectoral evaluation which is currently under review (pre-print [here](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4104382)).
+Our collaborators are [Dagim Belay (Uni. of Copenhagen](https://ifro.ku.dk/english/staff/?pure=en/persons/419281), [Michel Dione (ILRI)](https://www.ilri.org/people/michel-mainack-dione) and [Javier Guitian(RVC)](https://www.rvc.ac.uk/about/our-people/javier-guitian).

 ### Pfizer / ISID joint award:

-#### Title: Implementation of syndrome-level empiric antibiotic recommendations using the AR:IA app: a pilot study in Lusaka, Zambia"
+#### Title: Implementation of syndrome-level empiric antibiotic recommendations using the AR:IA app: a pilot study in Lusaka, Zambia

 #### **Funder** [Pfizer / ISID](https://isid.org/isid-pfizer-grant-program-ams-africa-middle-east/)